 Strengthen the bond

 Find time for casual conversations or hold virtual get-togethers unrelated to work.
 There are different fun activities for remote employees you can come up with or use other companies’ experiences.
 For example, GitLab encourages interaction through virtual coffee breaks and a Random Room where employees can hang out online and have some face-to-face communication.

 Use the right tools

-Using the right communication tools to engage remote employees is also essential.
+Using the right tools for communication to engage remote employees is also essential.
 Team chat apps, such as WhatsApp, Slack, and Google Hangouts work best for back and forth communication to finalize task details as well as quick notifications.

 Emails are also crucial in working offshore.
 It’s used in communicating sensitive details and sending general messages; for example, about tasks and procedures.
 Mailbird unifies all your email accounts and other apps in one place, allowing for quick and effective communication.
 Business email services include Gmail, ProtonMail, Yahoo, or Outlook.